Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Endoscopy:

-Allows direct visualization of ulcers
+Allows direct visualization

-H. pylori testing:
+H. pylori Testing:

-Blood test: Detects antibodies (shows past or current infection)
+Blood test: Detects antibodies

 Breath test: Detects active infection (preferred for confirming eradication)